Szymon-Michalak/iOS-Resources/docs/snippetsDocs/utilityAndHelpers/PreviewableMacro.md

 }
 ```

-This method works but requires additional boilerplate code to create the container view.
-While effective, this approach can become tedious, especially when dealing with multiple state properties.
+While effective, this adds boilerplate code, especially when managing multiple state properties.

 ### Using the Previewable Macro
-The `Previewable` macro simplifies this process by automatically generating the necessary wrapper view.
-This allows you to directly declare `@State` properties in the `#Preview` block:
+The `Previewable` macro eliminates the need for wrapper views:

 ```swift
 #Preview {